PayU/prometheus-api-metrics/README.md

 - responseSizeBuckets - Buckets for response size in bytes. `default: [5, 10, 25, 50, 100, 250, 500, 1000, 2500, 5000, 10000]`
 - useUniqueHistogramName - Add to metrics names the project name as a prefix (from package.json)
 - metricsPrefix - A custom matrics names prefix, the package will add underscode between your prefix to the metric name.
 - excludeRoutes - Array of routes to exclude.
-Routes sould be in your framework syntax
+Routes should be in your framework syntax.

 ### Access the metrics